tgirke/manuals_old/mydoc/mydoc_internal_notes.md

 ## Adding a new page

 ### Create page
-The easiest is usually to copy and existing page and them make the necessary changes to its Jekyll front matter section and content.
+The easiest is usually to copy and existing page in `\mydoc` and then make the necessary changesto its Jekyll front matter section and content.

-{% highlight bash %}
-cd ./mydoc
-cp mydoc_some_existing_page.md mydoc_some_new_page.md
-git add mydoc_some_new_page.md
-vim ./mydoc/mydoc_some_new_page.md # Make necessary content changes
-{% endhighlight %}

 ### Sidebar and URL configuration
 Next, the new page needs to be registered properly in the sidebar and URL configuration files.
-After this the new page should be viewable in the local preview of your browser.

 {% highlight bash %}
 vim _data/mydoc/mydoc_sidebar.yml
 vim _data/mydoc/mydoc_urls.yml
 {% endhighlight %}

+After this the new page should be viewable in the local preview of your browser.
+This requires a running session of `jekyll serve ...` in the root directory of the repository as shown above.

 ### Commit to GitHub
-Similar as above add, commit and push changes to the `master` and `gh-pages` branches of the local and remote repositories.
+Similar as above add, commit and push changes to the `master` and `gh-pages` branches of the local and remote repositories or just run `buildAll.sh`.

 {% highlight bash %}
 git checkout master